The Haves and the Have Nots (TV series): Series end

 Taking cues from reality television programming, The Haves and the Have Nots aired a two-part cast reunion special in front of a live studio audience in the weeks following its series finale episode: the finale package began on Tuesday, July 20, 2021, with the series finale.
 Part I of the cast reunion aired on Tuesday, July 27, 2021, while part II aired on August 3, 2021.
 The move for a cast reunion addendum is novel in that cast reunion specials are, to date, uncharacteristic of scripted programming.
 They are a trademark of reality television that typically see turbulent exchanges among cast members in relation to the series of events from a recent season.
 The Have and Have Nots cast reunion special was hosted by Egypt Sherrod.

-Supposedly, due to a decline in Have and Have Not ratings and Perry's contract with OWN ending in 2019 (to transition to ViacomCBS's BET Network), it was determined that the series would conclude at 8 seasons.
+Supposedly, due to a decline in The Haves and Have Nots ratings and Perry's contract with OWN ending in 2019 (to transition to ViacomCBS's BET Network), it was determined that the series would conclude at eight seasons.
 Despite a decline in Nielson ratings by its final seasons, The Haves and the Have Nots still remained OWN's highest rated program with a series run that lasted longer than most television programs.
 Moreover, announcement of the show's ending caused a stir among the show's fanbase, lamenting over its departure.

-In sharing her feelings on the soap opera's series end, Oprah Winfrey stated, "The Haves and the Have Nots was the first scripted drama we aired on OWN, and to say it took off from the first day it hit the air is an understatement.
+In sharing her feelings on the soap opera's series end, Oprah Winfrey stated: "The Haves and the Have Nots was the first scripted drama we aired on OWN, and to say it took off from the first day it hit the air is an understatement.
 It’s all due to one man’s creativity and very vivid imagination.
 I thank Tyler, the incredible cast, the tireless crew, and every single viewer who watched with bated breath each week and tweeted along with us these past eight years".